Error bounded compression for weather and climate applications: Benchmarks

 \subsection{Energy Budget Closure Analysis}

 It is important to maintain the physical consistency of the compressed data.
-In section \ref{sec:case_study}, we have tested a simple case of calculating wind divergence.
+In the previous benchmark, we have tested a simple case of calculating wind divergence.
 In this section, we perform a more complex benchmark by testing the closure of the global atmospheric energy budget using compressed data.
 In essence, this benchmark examines the deviation in the sum of compressed data in an attempt to reproduce atmospheric heat transport derived from 3D atmospheric fields.
 Ideally, we expect compression errors to be zero-centered, thus not adding bias to statistics such as spatial or temporal mean.
 The zonal mean moist static energy (MSE) framework is a commonly used approximation of the atmospheric energy budget which has been used to study the Arctic climate \citep{graversen2016arctic} or storm track shifts \citep{shaw2018moist}.
-At a given latitude band,
+At a given latitude band, there is a balance in the energy fluxes: